cdktf/cdktf-provider-upcloud/docs/network.go.md

 - *Type:* *string

-The UUID of a router.
+UUID of a router to attach to this network.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.2.3/docs/resources/network#router Network#router}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.3.0/docs/resources/network#router Network#router}

 ---